 Trochanteric bursitis is characterized by pain in the hip region which can be tender to touch, increase with activity and can make lying on the hip uncomfortable.
 Causes of trochanteric bursitis can include: trauma, osteoarthritis, hip and trunk muscle weakness, misalignment of the low back and pelvis, poor muscle flexibility, movement and walking abnormalities.
 Any of these issues can contribute to hip greater trochanteric bursitis pain which can affect people of all ages.

-At Johns Hopkins Bayview Medical Center our team of physicians and physical therapists work together to provide an advanced patient assessment.
-This collaborative approach to care provides the best possible patient outcomes.
+Johns Hopkins rehabilitation team at Johns Hopkins Bayview Medical Center has developed a comprehensive program for people with trochanteric bursitis.
+We also have therapists throughout our rehabilitation network who specialize in hip pain.
+Our collaborative approach to care provides the best possible patient outcomes.
 Effective treatment of trochanteric bursitis requires a thorough evaluation of an individual’s pertinent medical history, strength, flexibility, lumbar and pelvic alignment, ability to move and walking pattern.

 Assessment & Treatment